-The making of compensation payments pursuant to the Scheme established under the DI Act arises from the occurrence of future events that are not within the control of the Fund nor the Company.
-The Company will pay compensation out of the Fund to the insured depositors of a Scheme member when required to do so by the Monetary Authority of Singapore under section 30(2) of the DI Act.
-The Company may raise cash from the assets held by comprises Singapore Government the Fund which securities.
-Where this is insufficient, the Company will obtain loans on behalf of the Fund while awaiting payments from the assets of the failed Scheme member and also payments from the guarantee by the Singapore Government if the failure of the Scheme member occurs before expiry of the guarantee on 31 December 2010.
+The making of compensation payments pursuant to the DI Scheme established under the DI Act arises from the occurrence of future events that are not within the control of the DI Fund nor the Company.
+The Company will pay compensation out of the DI Fund to the insured depositors of a failed DI Scheme member when required to do so by the Monetary Authority of Singapore under section 30(2) of the DI Act.
+The Company may raise cash from the assets held by the DI Fund which comprises Singapore

-13. Financial risk management (continued)
+Financial risk factors (continued)